Ahmex2/Turbo/README.md

 # 📱Android Device Optimization Script 🔧📱

-Welcome to the expert guide for the Android Device Optimization Script!
+Welcome to the guide for the Android Device Optimization Script!
 This documentation will walk you through the steps to use the script, outline its features, and provide insights into the implementation.

 ## 📑 Table of Contents 📑